Employee Advocacy: The Complete Guide

 For example, you should be able to measure the activity and identify your most active advocates, best-performing campaigns, the content your community is eager to consume, and the most effective messages, measure the outcomes, and measure the ROI – namely, estimate how much you saved on your monthly and yearly ad spend. - Personalization of the ambassadors' experience.
 Employee advocacy is a great social selling tool, but it’s not a one-size-fits-all.
 If you want it to deliver the results you are looking for, you should think about how you can make it unique for each ambassador — in other words, personalize their experience.

 Every campaign, initiative, and share within your program should be customized to resonate with as many individual ambassadors as possible.
 This is why it is a good idea to diversify the content you put out.
 You want to dress your message in different jackets every time to maximize authenticity and diversity. - Stellar customer support.
-An advocacy software solution is not a one-time purchase.
+A brand advocacy software solution is not a one-time purchase.
 It’s a service that is provided to you constantly, continuously.
 Customer assistance is critical for this business.

 No matter how many issues you’re encountering in setting things up, how many tips you need for onboarding more employees, or how often you need help with customization, there should always be a team ready to jump on it.